 POLICY ON NON-DISCRIMINATION FOR PROGRAM PARTICIPANTS

-In accordance with its Policy Statement on Non-Discrimination, it is the policy of The University of North Carolina at Chapel Hill (the “University”) not to discriminate on the basis of an individual’s race, color, gender, national origin, age, religion, creed, genetic information, disability, veteran’s status, sexual orientation, gender identity or gender expression (hereinafter his/her “protected status”).
+In accordance with its Policy Statement on Non-Discrimination, it is the policy of The University of North Carolina at Chapel Hill (the “University”) not to discriminate on the basis of an individual’s age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation or veteran status (“protected status”).
 No person, on the basis of protected status, shall be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination, harassment or retaliation under any University program or activity.

 The University has adopted this Policy to provide for prompt and equitable resolution of complaints by University visitors or program participants who allege unlawful discrimination, harassment or retaliation under, exclusion from participation in, or denial of the benefits of University programs or activities.
-The University maintains separate procedures for University students, employees and applicants in its Policy on Prohibited Harassment, Including Sexual Misconduct, and Discrimination.
+The University maintains separate procedures for University students, employees and applicants in its Policy on Prohibited Discrimination, Harassment and Related Misconduct.
 Retaliation against anyone who files a complaint or cooperates in the investigation of a complaint is strictly prohibited.

-- Complaints should be submitted to the University’s Equal Opportunity/ADA Officer or his/her designee either orally or in writing within fifteen (15) days of the date of the alleged event or incident.
-Complaints submitted to the Equal Opportunity/ADA Officer should be directed to the following physical or email address:
+- Complaints should be submitted to the Equal Opportunity and Compliance Office, in writing, within fifteen (15) days of the date of the alleged event or incident.
+Complaints submitted to the Equal Opportunity and Compliance Office should be directed to the following physical or email address:

 Campus Box 9160